MikhailVasilenka/trade-enrichment-task/README.md

 2. **Distributed Processing**: Implement a distributed processing system (e.g., Apache Spark) to handle extremely large trade datasets.

-3. **Caching**: Implement caching for frequently accessed product data to improve performance.

-4. **Asynchronous Processing**: For large files, implement an asynchronous processing model where the API returns immediately and provides a job ID for checking the status.

-5. **API Versioning**: Implement proper API versioning to ensure backward compatibility as the service evolves.
+3. **API Versioning**: Implement proper API versioning to ensure backward compatibility as the service evolves.

-6. **Comprehensive Logging**: Implement more detailed logging for better monitoring and debugging.
+4. **Comprehensive Logging**: Implement more detailed logging for better monitoring and debugging.

-7. **Metrics and Monitoring**: Add metrics collection (e.g., using Micrometer) for monitoring performance and health of the service.
+5. **Metrics and Monitoring**: Add metrics collection (e.g., using Micrometer) for monitoring performance and health of the service.

-8. **Input Validation**: Implement more robust input validation, possibly using a validation framework like Hibernate Validator.
+6. **Input Validation**: Implement more robust input validation, possibly using a validation framework like Hibernate Validator.

-9. **Security**: Implement authentication and authorization for the API endpoints.
+7. **Security**: Implement authentication and authorization for the API endpoints.

-10. **Containerization**: Dockerize the application for easier deployment and scaling.
+8. **Containerization**: Dockerize the application for easier deployment and scaling.

-11. **Configuration Management**: Use external configuration management (e.g., Spring Cloud Config) for easier management of properties across environments.
+9. **Configuration Management**: Use external configuration management (e.g., Spring Cloud Config) for easier management of properties across environments.

-By addressing these improvements, the Trade Enrichment Service could be made more robust, scalable, and production-ready.
+10. **Date Format Flexibility**: Implement support for multiple date formats or allow date format to be specified as a parameter.